 Summer calls for salad bowls that are tasty, healthy, and easy to make.
 To use the ingredients we have in season, I picked tomatoes, cucumber, and cherries!

 If you liked the tomato, spinach, and peach salad I made earlier, then you’ll love this one.
 Combining fruits and vegetables in quinoa salads is my absolute favorite way to add sweetness and even more freshness to salads while getting a great variety of vitamins!
+Similar to the combination in this Couscous with Roasted Vegetables Salad.

 This quinoa salad with cherries is fresh, protein-packed, and so filling!
 The cucumbers, grape tomatoes, cherries, and parsley work so well together, and the homemade cherry salad dressing adds so much flavor!
 What’s more, this quinoa salad recipe is perfect for meal prep, providing 6 servings for about $12.